How This Simple Budget Works

-The second sheet will be the Basic Monthly Budget Sheet (PDF or Excel Spreadsheet), which will divide your income into each class as needed.
+The second sheet will be the Basic Monthly Budget Sheet, which will divide your income into each class as needed.
 It will be available when the bill is due.

 You can divide each category according to the comparable week due each month and allow one week for mailing.
-Some bills that are large are more easily divided evenly between multiple weeks.
+Some bills that are large are more easily split evenly between multiple weeks.

-In the example below the wife’s checks are shown with a “W” and the husband is on the tan line with an “H.” Her extra babysitting money is shown with a “BS” in the blue.
+In the example below the wife’s checks are shown with a W, and the husband is on the tan line with an H. Her extra babysitting money appears with the notation of “BS” in the blue.

 Notice the husband only gets paid every two weeks, and the wife gets a check every week.